Homeโ€บCalculatorsโ€บBiologyโ€บDNA/RNA Molecular Weight Calculator

 What is a DNA/RNA MW?

-The DNA/RNA Molecular Weight Calculator estimates the total molecular weight of a nucleic acid strand from its sequence length, using standard average weight constants for double-stranded DNA, single-stranded DNA, and RNA.
-Enter the sequence length and select the strand type, and the calculator instantly returns the estimated molecular weight in both Daltons (Da) and kilodaltons (kDa).
+A DNA/RNA molecular weight calculator estimates the total molecular weight of a nucleic acid strand from its sequence length, using standard average weight constants for double-stranded DNA, single-stranded DNA, and RNA.
+Enter the sequence length, pick a strand type, and it returns the estimated weight in both Daltons (Da) and kilodaltons (kDa) instantly.

 How to use this DNA/RNA MW calculator